Remington Model 750

 The Remington Model 750 was a semi-automatic rifle and successor to earlier semi-automatic rifles Remington Model 740, Remington Model 742 and Remington Model 7400.
 Production began in 2006 and discontinued in 2015.

-Magazines up to 10 rounds are available.
+Standard magazine capacity was for rounds.
+Magazines up to 10-rounds are available.
+Barrel lengths were 22 or 18 inches.

 Variants

 Since its introduction in 2006, the Model 750 has been offered in two main variants.